 Grand Junction is a transportation hub with multiple options for freight and business travel.
-The Grand Junction Regional Airport has 17 daily direct flights to seven locations, including the Denver Air Connection- a daily charter service, that makes travel to Denver a breeze.
+The Grand Junction Regional Airport has six daily direct flights to Houston, Denver, Salt Lake City and Phoenix, and the Denver Air Connection- a daily charter service- makes travel to Denver a breeze.
 It is often faster to fly to Denver from Grand Junction than to drive from one side of Denver to the other.
 As roads become more congested across the nation, more and more shipping is moving back to rail.
 Grand Junction boasts two Class I rail carriers and a number of sites with rail spurs to take full advantage of the rail lines.